-Distribution: Widely distributed across Washington; distributed across much of North America except south-central and southeastern U.S.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; Distributed widely across much of North America except south-central and southeastern U.S.

 Habitat: Wet, alkaline areas from coast to arid inlands.